kevalshah90/llm-clustering-case-study/README.md

 Add the open AI API key: `os.environ['OPENAI_API_KEY'] = "xxx"`

+You will run through the script and save a final dataframe in the `/App` folder.
+From this folder, you can launch the streamlit App by running command `streamlit run app.py`.

 ## Follow-Up Questions

   1. Describe which task you found most difficult in the implementation, and why.